-Fate of college football hangs in balance as athletes and coaches express desire to play
+Fate of college football hangs in balance

 The last stand to save the college football season was staked Monday as players and coaches made final pleas to play, politicians played up their performative outrage, and conference leaders engaged in a high-stakes game of chicken over a decision that could alter college athletics forever.